Illustration of bar charts with speech bubbles showing feedback icons, hearts, stars, and user symbols in purple tones.

 As a result, only 20 to 40% of feedback is linked to top 10 themes: only when there are strong similarities in how people talk about specific things.
 The vast majority of feedback is uncategorized meaning that you can’t slice the data for deeper insights.

-At Thematic, we have developed a Thematic Analysis approach that can easily analyze feedback from customers of pizza delivery services, music app creators, real estate brokers and many more.
+With our thematic analysis software, we have developed a Thematic Analysis approach that can easily analyze feedback from customers of pizza delivery services, music app creators, real estate brokers and many more.
 We achieved this by focusing on a specific type of text: customer feedback, unlike NLP APIs that are designed to work on any type of text.
 We have implemented complex negation algorithms that separate positive from negative themes, to provide better insight.

 Our secret sauce: Human in the loop